Effect-TS/docgen/.changeset/silly-insects-draw.md

 - runExamples is not false by default
 - Extract examples from descriptions (disable with `skip-type-checking` metadata on fenced code blocks)
 - Add support for `@throws` tag in documentation generation
+- Refactor Domain module to use class-based implementation
+- Remove File module and integrate File class into Domain module